 Ligaments hold the joint together by joining one bone to another.
 Your muscles are attached to the bones by tendons.
 As your muscles contract, they pull on the bones to make the joint move.

-Arthritis and related musculoskeletal conditions affect the normal functioning of the joints, muscles, bones and surrounding structures.
+Arthritis and other musculoskeletal conditions affect the functioning of the joints, muscles, bones and surrounding structures.
 The way this happens will depend on the condition you have.

 Symptoms of arthritis